 Many people appointed to constitutional posts in this committee are its members.
-Its work is done at tehsil and block level.
+Its work is done at the tehsil and block levels.

 Elections to this committee are held after every five years.
 Its members include members of the Lok Sabha, members of the Legislative Assembly, municipalities, all heads, members of scheduled castes and tribes, etc.

 The secretary of this committee is the development officer of the Panchayat Samiti.